 Locally, the Department of Health is your best resource for knowing what is happening in South Dakota.
 An update of cases in South Dakota can be found @ COVID-19 website, which will show a breakdown of current cases, by county.
 Mitigation strategies can be found @ https://www.cdc.gov/coronavirus/2019-ncov/downloads/php/CDC-Activities-Initiatives-for-COVID-19-Response.pdf.
 Nationally, an updated count can be found @ https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/us-cases-deaths.html.
 Worldwide, there have been confirmed cases in many countries, as well as several deaths.
 The number of cases continues to increase and can be found on the World Health Organization (WHO) website @ https://covid19.who.int/.

 Each political subdivision is authorized to exercise emergency functions.
 Cities throughout the region may have explicit emergency powers and authorities in their municipal codes.
 Mayors and City Councils may declare a state of emergency within the city when, in the judgment of the Mayor and/or Councils, extraordinary measures are necessary to protect public peace, safety, and welfare.
 However, Mayors and Councils have very limited ability to restrict residents or businesses.
 The City of Mitchell declared an emergency on March 13, 2020; closing or limiting buildings/programs in the city.
 On March 30, 2020, the Mitchell City Council passed an ordinance under the authority pursuant to SDCL 9-29-1 and 9-31-1 for the purpose of promoting the health, safety, morals, and general welfare, of the community; resulting in the closure of on-site/on-sale patron services to select businesses.
 Mt.
-Vernon businesses self imposed partial to full closure.
+Vernon businesses self-imposed partial to full closure.
 On March 30, 2020, the Ethan Town Council passed a resolution to close all non-essential businesses.
 The Mitchell Mayor rescinded the ordinance on April 28th.
 A full list can be found @ cityofmitchell.org.
 Mt.
-Vernon and Ethan businesses have re-opened.
+Vernon and Ethan businesses re-opened shortly after.

 Symptoms-People with COVID-19 have had a wide range of symptoms reported, ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19: